sarfarazstark/chatbot/README.md

-# Installing Laravel Inertia Project Locally
+# This is a gemini-api powered chatbot application built with Laravel, Inertia and React

 Follow these steps to install and set up the Laravel Inertia project on your local machine.